Men's European Volleyball Championship

 The Men's European Volleyball Championship (EuroVolley) is the official competition for senior men's national volleyball teams of Europe, organized by the European Volleyball Confederation (CEV).
 The initial gap between championships was variable, but since 1975 they have been awarded every two years.
-The current champion is Poland, which won its second title at the 2023 tournament.
+The current champion is Poland, which won two consecutive titles at the 2023 and 2026 editions.